Our Leadership

 Industry presentations include the National Association of Insurance Commissioners (NAIC), the former Physician Insurers Association of America (PIAA), which is now MPL Association, the Professional Liability Underwriters Society (PLUS), Lloyd’s of London, Crittenden, the American Association of Health Plans, and the American Legislative Exchange Council (ALEC).

 Dr. Anderson currently serves on the Board of Advisors of the RAND Institute for Civil Justice, several committees within the MPL Association, as well as an honorary faculty member for the Institute for Healthcare Improvement (IHI).
+He also serves as a member of the Finance Committee for the Napa Valley Community Foundation and as a member of the OLE Health Foundation Board of Directors.

 Dr. Anderson is the former Chair of the MPL Association and served on its Board for 10 years.
 He is a recipient of the Peter Sweetland Award of Excellence for his contributions to the MPL Association, the insurance community, and the healthcare professions.